Bettapro/Solar-Tracer-Blynk-V3/docs/Sw_getting_started.md

 * Send yourself the generated auth code from the mobile app
 * Paste your auth code into `BLYNK_AUTH`

-You can customize further more modifing config.h (eg. status LED, ntp time sync, blynk serve ...), each option is documented on the config.h file.
+You can customize further more modifying config.h (eg. status LED, ntp time sync, blynk serve ...), each option is documented on the config.h file.
-Please refer to the notes writtten on it.
+Please refer to the notes written on it.

 ## 4. Edit `config.h` library
 Upload the sketch to your ESP8266 / ESP32, if you are using platformio you should edit `default_envs` accordingly (eg: *esp8266* to use a esp8266, *esp8266_ota* to update ESP8266 via OTA, *esp32dev* to use and ESP32, .... )

-Click PLAY on you mobile app, you should start receiving updates from yuor solar tracer!.
+Click PLAY on you mobile app, you should start receiving updates from your solar tracer!.